The best independent guide to Lisbon

 We always recommend that it takes three days to fully explore Lisbon.
-This is sufficient to visit all of the characterful districts, provide a chance to experience the nightlife and join a host of unique activities.
+This is sufficient to visit all of the characterful districts, experience the nightlife and join a couple of unique activities.

-• Day 1 would visit the Alfama and Baixa districts with highlights of the Lisbon castle, the Praça do Comércio, a ride on the 28 tram and the atmospheric streets of Alfama.
+• Day 1 would visit the Alfama and Baixa districts with highlights of the Lisbon castle, the Praça do Comércio and a ride on the 28 tram.

 • Day 2 would explore the Belem district for the majority of the day, and include a visit to Lxfactory and Estrela district for the latter part of the day.

-• Day 3 could explore the Príncipe Real district and the Avenida da Liberdade in the morning and then visit the ultra-modern Parque das Nações for the latter part.
+• Day 3 would explore the Príncipe Real district and the Avenida da Liberdade in the morning and then visit the ultra-modern Parque das Nações for the latter part.

 • Friday/Saturday include a night out in the Bairro Alto district or for more manic night head to “Pink Street” in Cais do Sodre.